Friday Jul 17, 2020

 This is the first time most programs will be interviewing virtually, so there are bound to be hiccups and a multitude of learning opportunities.
 But we have learned in the time of COVID-19 that we must be quick to recognize when processes are not working as intended and then do the work to pivot and make changes.

 Despite many states having reopened businesses and government operations, the reality is that we are still in the middle of a pandemic in which safety is key.
 So although I think it is vital for programs to offer only one type of interview -- either all virtual or all in-person -- to ensure equity among applicants who are interviewing, my hope is that the graduate medical education community can commit to a completely virtual approach for applicant safety and fairness.
-(The AAFP and other family medicine organizations are recommending all virtual interviews in Match guidance for programs and students.)(2 page PDF) Offering only virtual interviews could eliminate applicants' concerns that they need to travel across the country to avoid being ranked lower because they did not opt to do in-person interviews.
+(The AAFP and other family medicine organizations are recommending all virtual interviews in Match guidance for programs and students.)(0 bytes) Offering only virtual interviews could eliminate applicants' concerns that they need to travel across the country to avoid being ranked lower because they did not opt to do in-person interviews.
 This could also offer an added sense of relief for applicants who should not assume the risk of traveling during a pandemic (for medical or other reasons) because not only will they not feel pressured to attend an in-person meeting, but also will not feel pressured to disclose why they cannot travel.

 While the graduate medical education community works to figure out how to best conduct an entire interview season virtually, there are things that won't change that applicants should consider: location, board pass rate, where residents go after they graduate, population served, curriculum and more.
 If you are not given the opportunity to meet with residents throughout your interview, I highly recommend you ask programs to provide you with contact information for residents you can speak with individually.
 After being a part of the recruitment and interview process for the past three years at my program, I can say that this is where many real questions about the programs get asked -- an answered.